runcycles/cycles-protocol/README.md

 **Deterministic budget governance for autonomous agent runtimes.**

-Cycles is an open protocol that makes sure your AI agents never spend more than you allow — even when dozens of them run concurrently.
+Cycles is an open protocol that ensures agents cannot authorize more spend than policy allows — even when dozens of them run concurrently.

 **Spec version:** v0.1.23 &middot; **API path:** `/v1` &middot; **License:** Apache 2.0